COVID 19: are South African junior doctors prepared for critical care management outside the intensive care unit?

 - Critical care is not taught as a formal module in undergraduate medical degrees in South Africa;

 - Critical care is not offered as a rotation in the compulsory years of internship and community service in South Africa;

-- Every doctor would be needed for the COVID-19 pandemic
+- Every doctor would be needed for the COVID-19 pandemic response.

 What this study adds

 - Without generalization to the entire intern and community service medical officer population: this study provides some insights into the self-reported comfort of junior doctors to manage critically ill patients outside the ICU during the COVID-19 pandemic;

 - This study reveals that there is an ability of junior doctors to provide counselling to families of ill and dying patients and to healthcare workers;

 - This study notes that junior doctors do not feel comfortable with triage of patients for admission to ICU.

 The authors declare no competing interests.